Outblock/flow-chat-defi/README.md

 </p>
 <br/>

-## What is Flow Chart?
+## What is Flow Chat?

-Flow Chart is a chatbot and analytics platform designed to help users analyze DeFi and onchain activity on both Flow-EVM and Flow mainnet.
+Flow Chat is a chatbot and analytics platform designed to help users analyze DeFi and onchain activity on both Flow-EVM and Flow mainnet.
 It leverages the Vercel Chat SDK and Claude AI to provide natural language insights, asset management, and transaction tooling for the Flow ecosystem.

 ---